analogdevicesinc/ai8x-training/README.md

 (ai8x-synthesis) $ ./cnn-gen.py --top-level cnn --test-dir demos --prefix CIFAR-10-Arm --checkpoint-file trained/ai84-cifar10.pth.tar --config-file networks/cifar10-hwc.yaml --fc-layer --embedded-code --cmsis-software-nn
 ```

-When compiling the CMSIS code, you may have to disable compiler optimizations.
+When compiling the CMSIS code, it may be necessary to disable compiler optimizations.

 *Note*: The CMSIS code generator does not currently support the extended features of AI85 and AI86.